Inflect logo

 Natural Disaster Risk

 Bridgeport has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 69.52 as of September 2025.
-The primary risks are tied to seasonal weather patterns rather than seismic activity.
+The primary hazards are atmospheric and hydrological, reflecting its coastal New England location.
+Key risks include hurricanes, coastal and riverine flooding, winter storms, and severe winds.
+The region does not face significant threats from earthquakes, wildfires, or tornadoes.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business